Choquet rank-dependent utility with an exogenous unambiguous source: Preliminaries

-A capacity $\nu$ is \emph{risk conforming} if $\nu|_{\mathcal{G}}=\mathbb{P} |_{\mathcal{G}}$.
-Risk conformity means the capacity behaves like the reference probability measure $\p$ for the events that have no ambiguity.
-When $\nu$ describes the DM's evaluation of events, risk conformity is essential, as the DM believes that $\mathbb{P}$ is well-specified on $\mathcal{G}$.
+A capacity $\nu$ is \emph{risk conforming} if $\nu|_{\mathcal{G}}=\mathbb{P}$.
+Risk conformity means that, for unambiguous events, the capacity behaves like the exogenous probability measure $\p$.
+When $\nu$ {describes the DM's subjective evaluation regarding the likelihoods of events, risk conformity is essential, as the DM believes that $\mathbb{P}$ correctly specifies the likelihood of unambiguous events.}

 The CEU model (\citealp{S89}) was originally formulated in the setting of \cite{AA63}.
-We now explain the formulation of the CEU model in the Savage setting with pure risk.
-The DM has a non-constant increasing continuous $u:\mathbb{R}\to\mathbb{R}$, hereby called a von Neumann--Morgenstern (vNM) utility function, which describes their evaluation of outcomes.
-To describe the ambiguity component of the preferences, the DM has a continuous and risk-confirming capacity $\nu$ that can be interpreted as their generalized probabilistic beliefs.
+We now explain the {relevant} formulation of the CEU model in the Savage setting with pure risk.\footnote{The choice below to take $u$ to be continuous and strictly increasing, as well as $\nu$ to be continuous, is not required in general, but this choice is adopted for reasons that will become apparent in the next section.} The DM has a continuous strictly increasing vNM utility $u$ which describes their evaluation of outcomes.
+To describe the ambiguity component of the preferences, the DM has a continuous risk-confirming capacity $\nu$ that can be interpreted as their {subjective assessment of the likelihood of events}.
 The preference relation $\succsim$ of the DM in the CEU model is given by

-It is well known that, given a preference relation $\succsim$ satisfying \eqref{eq:sw}, $u$ is unique up to positive affine transformations and $\nu$ is unique.
-A key conceptual assumption of the CEU model is that if the DM believes the probability measure $\p$ uniquely describes their belief regarding uncertainty, i.e., they perceive no ambiguity, then they take $\nu=\p$ in \eqref{eq:sw} and their preference relation $\succsim$ is given by the SEU model.

-It is straightforward to show that a CEU preference relation $\succsim$ satisfies Axiom (RC) and the risk preferences for $\succsim$ are given by an EU model.
+It is well known that, given a preference relation $\succsim$ satisfying \eqref{eq:sw}, $u$ is unique up to positive affine transformations and $\nu$ is unique. {Since $\nu$ in \eqref{eq:sw} is risk conforming}, it is straightforward to show that a CEU preference relation $\succsim$ satisfies Axiom (RC) and the risk preferences for $\succsim$ are given by the EU model.
 As noted in the introduction, the majority of ambiguity models yield the EU model for risk preferences.
-The work of \cite{SW92} provides an axiomatization of CEU preference relations, but rather than assuming that $\mathbb{P}|_{\mathcal{G}}$ is given exogenously, they incorporate its derivation into the axiomatization.
-In the next section, we will axiomatize a class of preference relations that satisfy Axiom (RC), where the corresponding risk preferences are, in general, given by the RDU model of \cite{Q82} rather than specifically the EU model.
+A key conceptual assumption of the CEU model is that if the DM believes a probability measure $\mu\in\mathcal{M}_1$ uniquely describes their {subjective assessment of the likelihood of events}, i.e., they perceive no ambiguity, then they take $\nu=\mu$ in \eqref{eq:sw} and their preference relation $\succsim$ is given by the SEU model.
+The work of \cite{SW92} provides an axiomatization of CEU preference relations, but rather than assuming that $\mathbb{P}$ is given exogenously they incorporate its derivation into the axiomatization.